DevOluwapelumi/ANGULAR-FIRST-CLASS/README.md

 RxJS: Angular often uses the Reactive Extensions for JavaScript (RxJS) library to work with asynchronous data streams and handle events.
 This is particularly useful for handling HTTP requests.

 CLI (Command Line Interface): Angular provides a command-line tool to streamline project setup, code generation, testing, and deployment.
 The Angular CLI simplifies many common development tasks.
+Testing: Angular places a strong emphasis on testing, and it includes tools like Jasmine and Karma for unit and integration testing.
+You can also use end-to-end testing with tools like Protractor.

+Mobile and Desktop: Angular can be used to build web applications, but it's also suitable for creating progressive web apps (PWAs), mobile apps, and desktop applications using technologies like NativeScript or Electron.

+Community and Ecosystem: Angular has a large and active community of developers, and there is a vast ecosystem of libraries, tools, and resources available to help with Angular development.

+Version Updates: Angular releases updates and new versions periodically.
+It's essential to stay updated with the latest changes and best practices by referring to the official documentation and community resources.

+Angular Material: Angular Material is a UI component library developed by the Angular team.
+It provides pre-designed, customizable UI components to streamline the development of Angular applications.